ederks85/jakarta-ee-microprofile-workshop/README.md

 kubectl scale deployments/uber-jar-project --replicas=2
 ```

 Open the dashboard in your browser.

+---
-You should see that the number of pods of the uber-jar-project is 2.
+**Note:** you should see that the number of pods of the uber-jar-project is 2.

+---

 ### Assignment 8: Zero downtime deployment
 In order to have 2 replicas of a fixed version of the uber-jar-project image and liveness and readiness probes configured, you need to change its Kubernetes configuration.